This information is being provided as a resource and is intended for AIA purposes only. It should not be shared or otherwise distributed outside AIA.

 Five elements of a legislative campaign

-Documentation: State components must provide the name of the AIA State Disaster Coordinator.
+Documentation: State components must provide the name and contact information for the AIA State Disaster Coordinator.

 Roles and responsibility in AIA State Disaster Assistance Program